DaveBitter/portfolio/content/resume/workExperience.md

     city: Amsterdam
     countryCode: NL
   - body: >-
-      At ViriCiti I was responsible for creating user experience and visual designs as well as building interactive real-time front-end data visualization and monitoring applications for electric vehicles and charging stations.
-As at Mirabeau, I touched the roles of front-end developer, visual designer, interaction designer, back-end developer and DevOps engineer daily.
+      At ViriCiti, I was responsible for creating user experience and visual designs, as well as building interactive real-time front-end data visualization and monitoring applications for electric vehicles and charging stations.
+Similar to my role at Mirabeau, I handled the roles of front-end developer, visual designer, interaction designer, back-end developer, and DevOps engineer daily.

-      My main focus was building interactive (React.js and Node. js) web applications while being solely responsible for the design and process.
-I conducted user interviews, conducted user tests, worked on visual explorations, and designed components and defined an overall visual style for all products.
+      My main focus was building interactive web applications (React.js and Node.js), while being solely responsible for the design and development process.
+I conducted user interviews and tests, worked on visual explorations, designed components, and defined an overall visual style for all products.

-      I worked a good portion of the time in and with the back- end team as well.
-These tasks included, but were not limited to:
+      Additionally, I worked closely with the back-end team for a significant portion of my time in this role.

-      * crafting components in the role of a visual designer, interaction designer and front-end developer

-      * setting up front-end architectures

-      * handling global states

-      * handling data between front-end and back-end

-      * handling data streams on both the front-end and back- end side

-      * setting up CI/CD

-      * writing tests and documentation
     company: ViriCiti
     companyWebsite: https://www.viriciti.com
     roles: